-The highlights of the initiatives described included in the ECSD C4E are the adoption of the NYS Common Core modules, establishing PLC teams, identifying what common core instruction looks like in the classroom, strategic planning, enhanced parent engagement and data driven inquiry.
+The highlights of the initiatives described included in the ECSD C4E are the adoption of the systemic, focused, literacy instruction K-12, NYS Common Core modules, establishing PLC teams, identifying what common core instruction looks like in the classroom, strategic planning, enhanced parent engagement and data driven inquiry.
 The implementation of these activities will be sustained through professional development throughout the year.
-The district will work to ensure there is an equitable distribution of resources between the four focus schools.
+The district will work to ensure there is an equitable distribution of resources between the eleven (11) focus schools.